karlitxo/mocha/docs/index.md

 });
 ```

-Previous to v3.0.0, `.only()` used string matching to decide which tests to execute.
-As of v3.0.0, this is no longer the case.
+Previous to v3.0.0, `.only()` used string matching to decide which tests to execute; this is no longer the case.
 In v3.0.0 or newer, `.only()` can be used multiple times to define a subset of tests to run:

 ```js
 describe('Array', function() {